The Canary Islands: Hiking, Wild Carnival, and Volcanic landscapes

 Although isolated pockets of coastal towns have become quite commercial, inland you will find the real Canaries.
 Hidden villages of whitewashed charm built into mountainside caves such as in the Anaga Mountain region in the north-west of Tenerife.
 Make sure to get away from the water for a real taste of local culture.

 El Hierro is virtually untouched by tourism and La Gomera unchanged by progress.
 There are jewels to be found everywhere but the most charming pueblos include San Andres (La Palma), Fataga, (Gran Canaria) Teguise (Lanzarote), La Olivia (Fuerteventura) and Masca (Tenerife).

-- For a sample of Canarian architecture and furnishings try the beautiful 10-room Hotel El Refugio on Gran Canaria.
-A double room will cost between $50 and $60, depending on the season.
+For a sample of Canarian architecture and furnishings try the beautiful 10-room Hotel El Refugio on Gran Canaria. website rooms are around $53 per night

 El Pejin in San Sebastian is often recommended.
 Also don’t miss Casa Efigenia in the misty La Gomera mountain town, Las Hayas.
 The owner lovingly prepares a fully organic, vegetarian feast every day at lunchtime.
 The island’s best tapas joint is Tasca Pablos in the unlikely town of Granadilla, Tenerife.
 Los Llanos in La Palma has some excellent eateries and caters to vegetarians.